arlindiDev/mojo/README.md

 The Project contains the following package structure:
 ## data
 The data package holds:
-- Layout.
-The Layout is the kotlin representation of the JSON object.
+- `Layout`, is the kotlin representation of the JSON object.
-- LayoutFetcher.
-The LayoutFetcher is responsible to fetch & parse the JSON string.
+- `LayoutFetcher`, is responsible to fetch & parse the JSON string.

 ## render
 The render package contains only the `MojoView` class.